OpenPSS/sign_pss/README.md

 # sign_pss

-Tool to sign PlayStation Mobile games to run under Retail PlayStation Mobile (PCSI10007 & PCSI10010) this can *technically* even be used to run PSM homebrew on offical firmware 3.74.

-however doing so would require (any) valid PSM license, which is difficult given that the servers for PSM were shut down.
+Tool to sign PlayStation Mobile applications to run under PlayStation Mobile Runtime Package (PCSI10007) and PlayStation Mobile Runtime Package for Unity (PCSI10010)

+this can *technically* even be used to run PSM homebrew on offical firmware 3.74. however doing so would require (any) valid PSM license, (you would just sign an app with the same keys & contentid as an offical app) the issue is of course that you can no longer purchase PSM content from the PS Store, making obtaining a license difficult.

 This also works for the Android version of PlayStation Mobile.

+can be used easily under NoPsmDrm however.

 ```
 usage: sign_pss <game_folder> <output_folder> <content_id> [game_key] [vita_hmac_key] [android_hmac_key]